Reflexology Association of America

 People often ask if there are any evidence-based studies to substantiate the claims clients make of reflexology.
 There are hundreds.

-Research literacy (the ability to find, understand and critically evaluate research findings) is very valuable for educating clients and groups you may wish to speak to of the benefits reflexology can offer.
+Research literacy (the ability to find, understand and critically evaluate research findings) is very valuable for educating clients and groups to whom you may wish to speak regarding the benefits reflexology can offer.
 Below are links to case studies and randomized controlled studies conducted worldwide.
 Abstracts are generally available at no cost; full research data often involves a fee.

 American Academy of Reflexology

 National Institute for Health and Care Excellence (NICE)